-We applied both versions of PnPMass to the COSMOS shear field, that we have binned at the $\kappa$TNG resolution.
-A visual representation of both reconstructions is shown in Fig.~\ref{fig:visual_representations_cosmos}, together with DeepMass and MMGAN reconstructions.\footnote{We did not reproduce MMGAN ourselves; the reconstruction was downloaded from the Zenodo repository provided by the authors.} Additional visuals are provided in Appendix~\ref{appendix:visual_representations}, Fig.~\ref{fig:visual_representations_cosmos_bis}, including the position of known x-ray clusters, as well as uncertainty maps (standard deviation per pixel).
+We applied the two versions of PnPMass to the COSMOS shear field, which we binned at the $\kappa$TNG resolution.
+A visual representation of the two reconstructions is shown in Fig.~\ref{fig:visual_representations_cosmos}, together with DeepMass and MMGAN reconstructions.\footnote{We did not reproduce MMGAN ourselves; the reconstruction was downloaded from the Zenodo repository provided by the authors.} Additional visuals are provided in Appendix~\ref{appendix:visual_representations}, Fig.~\ref{fig:visual_representations_cosmos_bis}, including the position of known x-ray clusters, as well as uncertainty maps (standard deviation per pixel).

 A visual example of a reconstructed convergence map from a $\kappa$TNG simulation, along with its predicted standard deviation and bounds, is shown in Appendix~\ref{appendix:visual_representations}, Fig.~\ref{fig:visual_representations}.
 While the post-calibration miscoverage rate remains constant on average, there are situations in which a given method may systematically fail to estimate uncertainty correctly.
-This is particularly noticeable for the Wiener solution around peak values---the blue spots in the bottom image indicate miscoverage.
-In contrast, our methods better account for peak values, as the order-2 moment networks tends to predict higher uncertainty in these regions.
+This is particularly noticeable for the Wiener solution around peak values: the blue spots in the bottom image indicate miscoverage.
+In contrast, our methods better account for peak values because the order-2 moment networks tends to predict a higher uncertainty in these regions.
 However, conformal prediction does not guarantee control of the miscoverage rate in specific situations such as peak values.
 One possible improvement would be to employ conditional conformal prediction \citep{GibbsConformalPrediction2025}, which we leave for future work.